philspins/open-democracy/docs/loyalty-gauge-feature-plan.md

 - **Party alignment** — how often the politician votes with their party (from Phase 5 of the main plan)
 - **Donor alignment** — how often their votes benefit their donors' inferred interests
-- **Public alignment** — how often their votes match constituent reactions on CivicTracker
+- **Public alignment** — how often their votes match constituent reactions on Open Democracy

 The gauge is the **output** of a substantial data pipeline described in this document.
 Building it requires four major components: donation data ingestion, entity resolution, stance inference, and scoring.